adriantalonia/design-patterns-in-java/src/_02_design_patterns/_01_creational_design_patterns/_1_3_builder_method/README.md

 - You may need to duplicate some portion of the code.
 These duplications may cause a performance impact in some contexts.
 - To create more products, you need to create more concrete builders.

+3) **In demonstration 1, Builder is an interface.
+Could you use an abstract class instead of the interface in the illustration of this pattern?**

+    Yes.
+You could use an abstract class instead of an interface in this example.